-Unfortunately, there have been no updates since 2012, but at least I can confirm that it works without any problems with my Apple Silicon MacBook Pro and macOS Big Sur.
-The appearance is not so bad that you think the software is from the last century.
+Unfortunately, there have not been any updates since 2012, but at least I can confirm that they work with my Apple silicon MacBook Pro and macOS Big Sur running.
+The optics aren't so bad that you think the software is from the last century either.

 The software does what it should, but it does without a lot of bells and whistles.
 So there are no design QR codes or anything like that.
 However, you can select the purpose of the code from a drop-down menu and use it to create a large number of different QR codes.
 There's even a setting that lets you create a tweet through the code. ????